SebastianHanfland/RallyGPXMerger/docs/04_solution_strategy.md

 When adding a GPX Segment without times, the times can be calculated bases on an average speed and the slopes.
 This value can be set here.

+#### Priority at a node
+When two branches join, one has to go first.
+The default priority comes from the number of participants.
+The bigger group goes first.
+When this is not wanted, the priority can be overwritten in the settings